Interested in Chinese art and culture? Consider volunteering for the Chinese Culture Center of San Francisco!

 To volunteer in Programs, Archive, Outreach, or Communications, we ask for a minimum commitment of 2 days in the office.

-Program interns and volunteers will be most involved with the day to day management and maintenance of our Center, and will work closely with the Program Associate and Curator.
+Program interns and volunteers will be most involved with the day to day management and maintenance of our Center, and will work closely with the Program & Exhibition Manager and Curator.
 This position is ideal for someone who wants to learn about the overall structure of the organization and interested in learning about the different roles.

 Tasks and positions may include, but are not limited to:

 Exhibitions: assist with planning exhibitions, opening receptions, film screenings and other visual arts related programming.

 Administrative: learn and assist with basic office tasks, and work with the different programs in our organization (how to update our website, setup an event online, input data and emails to CCC database, edit flyers and other promotional materials).